ldynia/workshop-github-fundamentals/README.md

     ```markdown
     Syntax highlighted code block

-    > Quotes "Life is like box o chocolates"
+    > Quotes "Life is like box of chocolates"

     # Header 1
     ## Header 2